-3 STRATIFICATION
+3 Stratification

 If the project activity area is not homogeneous, stratification may be used to improve the modeling of management scenarios and precision of carbon stock estimates.
 If stratification is used, a stratification standard operating procedures (SOP) document detailing relevant design, inputs, parameters, rules, and techniques must be provided as an attachment to the initial GHG Project Plan for validation.
 The stratification SOP document should contain information necessary such that the stratification can be examined and duplicated as necessary to provide reasonable assurance of the validity and non-bias of associated techniques.
 The stratification must be the same for the baseline and with-project scenarios for the estimates of initial stocking levels.
 However, the number and boundaries of strata may change during the crediting period (ex post) as baseline and with-project management practices diverge.
-For estimation of initial carbon stocks, strata may be defined on the basis of parameters that are key variables for estimating changes in forest carbon stocks, for example:
+For estimation of initial carbon stocks, strata should be defined on the basis of parameters correlated to forest carbon stocking, for example:9